MRG-R1: Reinforcement Learning for Clinically Aligned Medical Report Generation: Results

 \subsection{Quantitative Analysis}

-In this study, we compared our method against existing report generation models on IU-Xray and MIMIC-CXR.
+We compared MRG-R1 against existing report generation models on IU-Xray and MIMIC-CXR.

-Across both datasets, our MRG-R1 delivered strong clinical efficacy (CE), achieving state-of-the-art performance on IU X-Ray and competitive results on MIMIC-CXR.
-On IU X-Ray, MRG-R1 attained the highest F1=51.88, edging out classical encoder–decoder baselines such as R2GenCMN (50.53) and matching the top LVLM-style systems (e.g., CheXagent 51.15).
-The gains were from a balanced improvement in both precision (50.86) and recall (52.98), indicating that SRL with GRPO improved sensitivity to clinically salient findings—key abnormalities and attributes that are critical for radiological assessment and decision-making—while maintaining a low rate of false positives.
+Across both datasets, our MRG-R1 delivered strong clinical efficacy (CE), achieving state-of-the-art performance on IU X-Ray by attaining the highest F1 (51.88), edging out classical encoder-decoder baselines such as R2GenCMN (50.53) and exceeding the top Med-LVLM systems (e.g., CheXagent 51.15).
+The gains were driven by balanced improvements in both precision (50.86) and recall (52.98), suggesting that SRL with GRPO enhanced sensitivity to clinically salient findings such as key abnormalities and attributes that are essential for radiological assessment and decision-making, while still maintaining a low false-positive rate.

-On MIMIC-CXR, MRG-R1 achieves F1=40.39, which is competitive with recent medical LVLMs (e.g., MedGemma-4B 41.08) and clearly above classic MLE baselines such as R2GenCMN (27.8).
-Notably, MRG-R1 exhibited higher precision (45.32) than MedGemma-4B (40.77) but lower recall (37.70 vs. 41.40).
-While CheXagent and MedGemma performed well, we suggest that part of the gains may reflect wider pretraining corpora beyond MIMIC-CXR/IU X-Ray rather than architecture alone. consistent with prior radiology foundation model studies that attribute improvements primarily to large-scale domain-specific pretraining.
-Compared with instruction-tuned or generalist LVLMs (e.g., LLaVA-Med, BioMedGPT), the CE advantage for our MRG-R1 was substantial, underscoring the benefit of optimizing a clinical reward rather than relying solely on token-level imitation or generic instruction tuning.
+On MIMIC-CXR, MRG-R1 achieved the best F1 in Table, reaching 40.39 and substantially outperforming classical MLE baselines such as R2GenCMN (27.80).
+It also outperformed prior semantic-supervision methods, including DTrace, DCL, GSKET, and CXRMate, as well as instruction-tuned or generalist medical LVLMs such as LLaVA-Med, BioMedGPT, and HuatuoGPT-Vision.
+These results further demonstrate the value of optimizing a clinically grounded report-level reward instead of relying solely on token-level imitation or generic instruction tuning.